-√ Writing 302.
+Writing 302.
 Research and Writing for the Sciences, Mathematics, and Technology.
 2 hrs. lecture; 2 hrs. lab.; 3 cr.
-Prereq: junior status and permission of the major program; completion of English 125; Academic Computing 101 or equivalent computer skills.
+Prereq: junior status and completion of English 125; Academic Computing 101 or equivalent computer skills.

 Research, reading, and writing for upper-division courses in the sciences, mathematics, and technology; drafting, revising, editing, and formatting documents.
 Readings will be drawn from the areas of science and technology.
 Assignments will encourage students to explore the research resources, patterns of discourse, and conventions of their own major disciplines.